Are emails case sensitive?

 By the end of this journey, you'll not only have a clearer understanding of how email addresses work but also gain insights into why this knowledge is essential for effective online communication.
 So, let's embark on this exploration together and discover the secrets hidden within those seemingly simple email strings!

-Are Email Addresses Case Sensitive?
+Are Emails Case Sensitive?

 Email addresses are a fundamental aspect of online communication, but the question of whether they are case sensitive often puzzles many users.